Explicit Serre weights for two-dimensional Galois representations over a ramified base: Introduction

-For a totally real field $F$, a prime $p$ and a mod $p$ Galois representation $\rho:G_F\to \GL_2(\FFpb)$, the question whether this representation can arise as the reduction of the Galois representation associated to a Hilbert modular form was first rigorously studied in \cite{bdj10} under the hypothesis that $p$ is unramfied in $F$.
+For a totally real field $F$, a prime $p$ and a mod $p$ Galois representation $\rho:G_F\to \GL_2(\FFpb)$, the question whether this representation can arise as the reduction of the Galois representation associated to a Hilbert modular form was first rigorously studied in \cite{bdj10} under the hypothesis that $p$ is unramified in $F$.
 This being a generalisation of Serre's famous conjecture \cite{ser87} for $F=\QQ$, it was long believed that a similar conjecture could be formulated for totally real fields.
-However, in the conjecture of \cite{bdj10}, the authors were for the first time able to predict the set of weights of Hilbert modular forms leading to the given representation precisely.
-The unramifiedness hypothesis was later removed in Schein \cite{sch08}, \cite{gee11} and \cite{blgg13}.
-Building on previous work of Gee and co-authors it was proved in \cite{gls15} (and in \cite{wan17} for $p=2$) that the predicted set of weights of \cite{bdj10} and its extensions is correct in the sense that if $\rho$ comes from a Hilbert modular form then it must come from a form of weight predicted by the conjectures and every predicted weight occurs.
+In the conjecture of \cite{bdj10}, the authors were able to predict the set of weights of Hilbert modular forms leading to the given representation precisely for the first time.
+The unramifiedness hypothesis was later removed in \cite{sch08}, \cite{gee11} and \cite{blgg13}.
+Building on previous work of Gee and co-authors it was proved in \cite{gls15} for $p>2$ that the predicted set of weights of \cite{bdj10} and its extensions is correct in the sense that if $\rho$ comes from a Hilbert modular form then it must come from a form of weight predicted by the conjectures and every predicted weight occurs.
+In \cite{wan17} the local results of \cite{gls15} and their proof of the \textit{weight elimination} part of the conjecture were extended to $p=2$.
+One unifying aspect of all these conjectures is that the predicted sets of weights are defined using abstract $p$-adic Hodge theory making it complicated to do explicit computations in many cases.
+The main goal of this paper is to give a more explicit definition of the set of weights attached to $\rho$.